PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

 annual service learning study abroad program.
 In the past ten years, over 150 students have traveled to Cape Town, South Africa, and Arusha, Tanzania to work with vulnerable children.
 Students work with entrepreneurial nongovernment agencies that empower children and adults to face the social and economic obstacles that trouble contemporary Africa.
 Students will serve to meet the needs of the community while simultaneously being immersed in the intellectual, political, artistic, and spiritual life of the culture.
 There will be powerful encounters with wildlife, political prisoners, social entrepreneurs, and the places that have shaped the life and history of Southern Africa.

 Students will see penguins and baboons, visit Cape Hope and the District 6 Museum, take a Malay cooking class, visit the Ngorongoro Crater, and take in all of Cape Town from the top of Table Mountain.
 There will be great food, wonderful people, beautiful sunsets, lions, elephants, and springbok on safari, and of course, students will be able to serve others, learn about other cultures, and meet some of the most amazing people in the world.
 Join us for this extraordinary adventure and be forever changed.
 Please like Belmont in Africa on Facebook, where you can read blogs from last year’s trip and see our inspirational collection of photos.

-All courses will satisfy either Belmont requirements in the Gen Ed core or the specified major.
+All courses will satisfy either Belmont requirements in the BELL Core or the specified major.
 You must participate in at least one course offered in South Africa and Tanzania.
 You should consult individual program faculty to see how online options can fit into your study abroad program.

 - see penguins and baboons